Hunter-Industries/aspnetcore-angular2-universal/README.md

 - This repository uses ASP.Net Core 2.0, which has a hard requirement on .NET Core Runtime 2.0.0 and .NET Core SDK 2.0.0.
 Please install these items from [here](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.0.0-download.md)

 > When building components in Angular 5 there are a few things to keep in mind.

- - Make sure you provide Absolute URLs when calling any APIs.
-(The server can't understand relative paths, so `/api/whatever` will fail).

- - API calls will be ran during a server, and once again during the client render, so make sure you're using transfering data that's important to you so that you don't see a flicker.

  - **`window`**, **`document`**, **`navigator`**, and other browser types - _do not exist on the server_ - so using them, or any library that uses them (jQuery for example) will not work.
 You do have some options, if you truly need some of this functionality:
     - If you need to use them, consider limiting them to only your client and wrapping them situationally.
 You can use the Object injected using the PLATFORM_ID token to check whether the current platform is browser or server.